What Language is Spoken in Ukraine

 The Importance of learning Ukrainian

 Learning Ukrainian is essential for anyone living in or visiting Ukraine, as it is one of the country’s two official languages.
 It is a Slavic language closely related to Russian and has been the native language of many people in Ukraine since the 18th century.
-Ukraine has seen a shift in its language policy in the last century.
+Ukrainian speakers, whose mother tongue is Ukrainian, often use it in their daily interactions.
+Ukraine, a sovereign country, has seen a shift in its language policy in the last century.
 While Russian was once the dominant language, especially in the eastern regions, it has declined since the 20th century.
-Ukrainian has replaced it as the common language of public life in Ukraine.
-Though there are many minority languages spoken in Ukraine, Ukrainian is by far the most popular.
-This includes Polish which is spoken mainly in the western region of Ukraine and written in the Cyrillic alphabet.
-Knowing Ukrainian is essential for communication, as Ukrainian speakers still use it frequently.
-It is also vital for anyone who wishes to understand and appreciate Ukraine’s culture fully.
-Learning the national language will give visitors and residents access to more of the literature, news, and conversations that come with being a part of Ukrainian culture.
-By learning Ukrainian, you will also be able to interact more effectively with locals and show your respect for their language and culture.
+Ukrainian has replaced it as the common language of public life in Ukraine, becoming the language of mobility within the country.
+Though there are many minority languages spoken in Ukraine, Ukrainian is by far the most popular, alongside Church Slavonic, particularly in religious contexts.
+This includes Polish, which is spoken mainly in the western region of Ukraine and written in the Cyrillic alphabet.
+Knowing Ukrainian is essential for effective communication and accessing literature published by the University Press, enriching one’s understanding of Ukraine’s cultural heritage from the 19th century to contemporary times.
 Understanding how to communicate in Ukrainian is a great way to demonstrate that you value Ukrainian culture, heritage, and people.

 Read more about the language spoken in China in percentage.